fluidself/fluidself.org/_books/health-and-fitness/perfect-health-diet.md

 - Long-chain omega-3 fats from cold-water fish such as salmon, sardines, and anchovies should be eaten to balance tissue omega-6s.
 Up to a pound of oily fish per week is likely to be healthful.

-- Saturated and monounsaturated fats are the safest calorie source--indeed the only calorie source that is nontoxic in very high doses--and should provide the bulk of calories.
+- Saturated and monounsaturated fats are the safest calorie source—indeed the only calorie source that is nontoxic in very high doses—and should provide the bulk of calories.
 Fish, shellfish, beef, lamb, and dairy fats such as butter and cream are the best animal sources; coconut milk and coconut oil are great plant sources.

 - Two tablespoons of coconut oil (6 tablespoons of coconut milk) per day will provide short-chain fats to protect the health of the gut, liver, nerves, brain, and cardiovascular system.

 - More short-chain fats are generated in the gut by eating fiber.
 Fiber should be obtained from "Paleo" foods: the safe starches, fruits and berries, and vegetables to taste.
 These are the fiber sources that generate the healthiest portfolio of gut bacteria and the most abundant colonic production of beneficial short-chain fats.

 Unlike other mammals, humans lack the ability to transform foods with the wrong nutrient mix into the right one.
 In particular, we lack the ability to ferment large amounts of vegetable matter into fat.
-More than other animals, we humans need to eat our natural diet--one that is majority fat, minority carbs and protein.
+More than other animals, we humans need to eat our natural diet—one that is majority fat, minority carbs and protein.

 The food reward system sometimes overshoots the mark.
 Evolution wanted Paleolithic man to eat more than 15 percent carbs, so it made carbs tasty, sweet, and rewarding.
 In the modern world, where carbs are easy to obtain, the food reward system overrewards carbohydrate consumption and leads most people to eat more carbs than is optimal.
 The good news: if we eat natural foods, our reward system will be a reliable guide to what is good for us, just as it was in the Paleolithic.

 Most likely, purified-nutrient diets are unhealthy because they are malnourishing.
 Research versions of purified-nutrient diets are clearly nutrient-deficient, since extra choline, extra zinc and copper, or extra zinc, chromium, and selenium relieve the health problems they induce.
 More fundamentally, food is full of nutrients that we don't know we need.
 We share a common biology with plants and animals, and their tissues contain premade biological compounds that are valuable to us and that we may not be able to construct in adequate quantities from purified nutrients.

-**Protein**
+### Protein

 - Optimal protein intake is achieved by eating 8 to 16 ounces per day of meat, fish, and eggs.